 Dan believes that “if you are languishing in the mid-fifties for a base salary, we will almost certainly have a great in-house opportunity waiting for you.”

 Tax Managers in demand

 Manager level candidates, with between 7 and 15 years in tax, continue to be in demand throughout different businesses and industries, with highly competitive salaries in return.
 In light of this trend, Dan says “when looking to make a move from practice, you will have your best opportunity/choice during those first two/three years after qualifying.”

 Tax Focus Skills

-Corporate Tax roles continue to dominate the market and it does not look like that will change anytime soon.
+Corporate Tax roles continue to dominate the market, a trend that does not look like changing anytime soon.
 The most interesting finding from the research is that a staggering third of roles have a mixed tax skew.
 “More and more we are finding that our clients want candidates with a broad set of skills.”